There is a story in every one of the 4 gospels, beside one, which has always marked me somehow.

 As this was happening, a woman is pushing her way through the crowd - risking all she has- to do something that completed a prophecy.
 With a blood issue for 12 years, she has been living in isolation.
 "UNCLEAN" was her anthem for years. (see in Leviticus 15:19-33 to see why she was labeled as "unclean")

-After reading this story in most of the gospels for years, I'm sure you never realized that this woman's actions were not only powerful but redemptive.
+I'm sure you never realized that this woman's actions were not only powerful but redemptive.
 I didn't, until now.

 The crowd is pressing closer to Jesus.
 The disciples are still trying to get used to the popularity that the Messiah has created, so they might be getting a little frustrated at this point.